This post may contain affiliate links. Please read my disclosure and privacy policy.

 How to Make Chicken Vegetable Soup

-Once the veggies are soft, add in the garlic and dried thyme, and stir for one more minute, just until they smell fragrant.
+Once the veggies are soft, add the garlic and dried thyme, and stir for an additional minute, just until they smell fragrant.

 Add in the water or broth, frozen green beans, chicken breasts, salt, and pepper.

-Bring the liquid to a boil, then cover and cook for 15 to 20 minutes, or until the chicken reaches an internal temperature of at least 160ºF.
+Bring the liquid to a boil, then cover and simmer for 15 to 20 minutes, or until the chicken reaches an internal temperature of at least 160ºF.

-Use tongs to remove the chicken breasts from the soup, and let them rest on a plate for at least 5 minutes, so they can finish cooking.
+Use tongs to remove the chicken breasts from the soup, and let them rest on a plate for at least 5 minutes, allowing them to finish cooking.
 (The internal temp needs to reach at least 165ºF for the chicken to be thoroughly cooked, but it will usually reach that while resting.)

-Then, use two forks to shred the chicken after they have had the time to rest.
-Then add the shredded chicken back into the soup pot, and give it a stir.
+Use two forks to shred the chicken after they have had time to rest.
+Then, add the shredded chicken back to the soup pot and give it a stir.

 Ladle the soup into bowls and serve it warm right away, with fresh parsley or a little shredded Parmesan cheese on top.